 The Apple Developer Program is for individuals and organizations developing apps for distribution on the App Store, the Apple TV App Store, the Mac App Store, and outside of the Mac App Store as a known developer.
 The Apple Developer Program includes support for distributing Safari extensions.
-The Apple Developer Enterprise Program is for organizations developing and distributing proprietary in-house apps for their employees.
+The Apple Developer Enterprise Program is for organizations developing and distributing proprietary in-house apps for their users.

 To learn more about the Apple Developer Program, go to the Apple Developer Program.
 To join the Apple Developer Enterprise Program, go to Apple Developer Enterprise Program and later, read Distributing Apple Developer Enterprise Program Apps.

 Choose to Enroll as an Individual or an Organization

 During the enrollment process, you choose whether to enroll as an individual or an organization.
 If you enroll as an individual, you’re considered a one-person team, one who can perform all the tasks described in this guide except manage multiple team members.

 During enrollment, you’re asked for basic personal information, including your legal name and address.
 If you enroll as an organization, you provide a few more things, such as your legal entity name and D-U-N-S Number, as part of the verification process.
 When your information is verified, you review license agreements, pay for membership on the Apple Online Store, and receive details on your activated membership.

 If you enroll as an organization, you may add other developers to your team and grant them privileges to manage your account.
 Each team member must have an Apple ID with a unique email address that’s verified by Apple.
 You use your Apple ID to sign in to your developer account and iTunes Connect.
 Team members have different privileges, so depending on your role, you may not be able to perform all the tasks in this book.